DHTMLX/docs-suite/docs/list/initialization.md

 {{editor	https://snippet.dhtmlx.com/anj2keoc	List.
 Basic Initialization}}

+### Configuration properties

 There is a set of properties you can specify for List to optimize its configuration for your needs.
-Read the details below.

-### Configuration properties

-You can specify the following properties in the configuration object of List:

-todotw скорее всего можно просто сослаться на API
-{{api

-- list/api/list_css_config.md - adds a CSS class(es) to the component
-- list/api/list_data_config.md - specifies an array of data objects to set into the dataview
-- list/api/list_dragcopy_config.md - defines that an item is copied to a target during drag-n-drop
-- list/api/list_dragmode_config.md - enables drag-n-drop in List
-- list/api/list_editable_config.md - enables editing in List
-- list/api/list_eventhandlers_config.md - adds event handlers to HTML elements of a custom template of List items
-- list/api/list_height_config.md - sets the height of List
-- list/api/list_itemheight_config.md - sets the height of a List item
-- list/api/list_keynavigation_config.md - enables/disables navigation in List by arrow keys
-- list/api/list_multiselection_config.md - enables selection of multiple List items
-- list/api/list_selection_config.md - enables selection of a List item
-- list/api/list_template_config.md - specifies a template for List items
-- list/api/list_virtual_config.md - enables dynamic rendering of List items

-}}
+The detailed information on List configuration options can be found in the [List API overview](list/api/api_overview.md#properties) article.

 Load data into List
 ---------------------